What's New in Classic Central 2.5.8-AOS-10.7

-The following sections provide an overview of the new features and enhancements that are added to HPE Aruba Networking Central 2.5.8 and AOS 10.7 release.
+The following sections provide an overview of the new features and enhancements that are added to Classic Central 2.5.8 and AOS 10.7 release.

 New Features in AOS-10.7